Tax Credits: The four steps

 - bank conversion charges or commission where income paid in another currency is converted into sterling;

-- the grossed-up amount of any gift aid, payroll giving or give as you earn donations made in the current year;the gross amount of any contributions to a registered pension scheme.
-Where the pension scheme is an occupational one, contributions are paid out of salary or wages and already taken into account on the P60 for tax credit purposes, so in those cases, the pension contribution should not be deducted from the P60 income figure separately, as that would create an incorrect double-deduction.
-See our Calculated Tax Credits Income section for more information.
+- the grossed-up amount of any gift aid, payroll giving or give as you earn donations made in the current year; the gross amount of any contributions to a registered pension scheme.
+Where the pension scheme uses a net pay arrangement, contributions are paid out of salary or wages and already taken into account on the P60 for tax credit purposes, so in those cases, the pension contribution should not be deducted from the P60 income figure separately, as that would create an incorrect double-deduction.
+See our Calculating Tax Credits Income section for more information.
 This can cause some confusion when considered in the context of allowable deductions from net pay for other social security benefits, including Universal Credit.

 If a claimant has sustained a loss in a UK or overseas property business (‘property loss’) it can be set against total income for tax credits purposes.